When it comes to making extra money online doing short tasks, Amazon mechanical Turk is one of the most popular sites.

 I have been using this site for a long time now.
-And in this post, I’ll be going over how it works, what you should expect, and basically giving you a complete review of Amazon Mechanical Turk, so you can decide whether Mturk is worth your time or not.
+And in this post, I’ll be going over how it works, what you should expect.
+Basically giving you a complete review of how you can make money on Amazon Mechanical Turk, so you can decide whether Mturk is worth your time or not.

 What Is Amazon Mechanical Turk?